emersonfdias/fun-gcp/README.md

-# fun-gcp
-Playing with GCP
+Playing with Google Cloud Platform